SEO Tools - robots, sitemap, rss

 The above robots.txt

-instructs all search engines to disallow access to the /private/
+instructs all search engines not to access the /private/

 directory.